-Original windows are unlikely to be double-glazed and may not be airtight.
-Original frames may be in poor condition.
+Original windows may not be airtight and original frames may be in poor condition.

 Well maintained timber window frames and sashes may still be in good condition.
 Poorly maintained windows may be affected by rot at sash and frame junctions and need replacement.
 Hardware such as stays and hinges are likely to be worn or poorly fixed into the timber.